KuangjuX/light-duoattention/README.md

 ## Overview

-`Light-DuoAttention` provides a lightweight, fused CUDA kernel for **DuoAttention**.
+`Light-DuoAttention` provides a lightweight CUDA kernel for **DuoAttention**.
 This attention mechanism is a hybrid approach designed for efficient long-context processing.
 Unlike standard attention where all heads behave identically, DuoAttention employs two distinct types of heads:

 1.  **Retrieval Heads**: These heads perform **Full Attention** over the entire sequence (or a large chunk), allowing them to capture rich, long-range dependencies and act as a powerful information retrieval component.